mikaelacaron/Hanko-Git-Workshop/Jokes.md

 * Am I testing my code...
    * Or will I leave the testing to QA?

-* "Go to bed, you'll feel bette rin the morning" is the human equivalent of "Try turning it off and back on again"
+* "Go to bed, you'll feel better in the morning" is the human equivalent of "Try turning it off and back on again"
-  * Huge facts lol

 * This [video](https://twitter.com/cool_testers/status/1352116560425439234?s=12)